espresso3389/flutter_pdf_render/README.md

 The third parameter, `pageRect` is location of page in viewer's world coordinates.

-### Single page view
+## Single page view

-The following fragment illustrates the easiest way to render only one page of a PDF document using `PdfDocumentLoader`.
+The following fragment illustrates the easiest way to render only one page of a PDF document using [PdfDocumentLoader](https://pub.dev/documentation/pdf_render/latest/pdf_render_widgets/PdfDocumentLoader-class.html).
 It is suitable for showing PDF thumbnail.

 ```dart
   @override